First Day of Spring to Earth Day

 Currahee Brewing Hiker Bash.
 Call 828-634-0078 for more information or visit Currahee Brewing’s Facebook page.

-Outdoor Music Jam at the Lazy Hiker Brewing Company – enjoy live music that will be playing outside in the Yard at the Lazy Hiker Brewing Company beginning at 7:30pm.
+Outdoor Music Jam and Gear Exchange at the Lazy Hiker Brewing Company – enjoy live music that will be playing outside in the Yard at the Lazy Hiker Brewing Company beginning at 6 pm.
 For more information visit the Lazy Hiker Brewing’s Facebook page.

 Walking with Spring